- Putty knife

 Assess Your Engine Type and Gather Tools and Materials for a Valve Cover Gasket Replacement

 If you could look inside the valve cover on the top of your running engine, you’d see a whole lot of oil splashing around.
 The valve cover catches that oil and sends it back into the engine.
 But over time, valve cover gaskets shrink, harden and start leaking oil.
 On a V-type engine, the leaking oil usually just drips down the side of the engine (and onto your driveway) and turns into black muck.
 But on a four-cylinder engine, it can actually leak into the spark plug tubes and cause misfires.
 Replacing the gaskets on a V-type engine is a job for the pros.
-But you can replace the gasket on a four-cylinder engine in about an hour and for less than $25.
-Here’s how to do it.
+But the valve cover gasket replacement cost on a four-cylinder engine is less than $25 and can be done in about an hour.

 Pick up a new valve cover gasket kit, a tube of room temperature vulcanizing (RTV) sealant and a spray can of brake cleaner.
 You’ll need ordinary metric sockets, a plastic putty knife and a torque wrench.

 Start the job by removing the decorative plastic cover on the top of the engine (if equipped).
+Remove the bolts and tap around the valve cover with a soft-faced mallet to break it loose.
+Never pry with metal tools—they can gouge the aluminum cylinder head and cause permanent leaks.
 Next, remove (and label) any hoses, cables and electrical connectors that attach to the valve cover.
 Then remove the spark plugs.